Beegie01/CALCULATOR/README.md

 # CALCULATOR
-This is a basic CLI-based calculator
+This is a basic CLI-based calculator using OOP